Tomomi-K1/pawmatch-fullstack/README.md

 #### 9. What features make my site more than CRUD?
 Stretch goals?

-potentially show the map of pets or shelter locations Show the current number of pets waiting to find forever homes.
+More than CRUD : having a logic behind to choose random 10 pets for users Stretch goal: potentially show the map of pets or shelter locations